0800 543 728

 Yes, you are most welcome to continue to breastfeed your child while they are in care.

 Can I visit our educator’s home before my child starts to help them settle in?

 orientation visits prior to commencement of childcare, during these

 What happens if my educator or nanny is sick?

 Kids at Home will do our best to provide you with an alternative Educator or Nanny should you require one.
 If you choose not to have an alternative Educator or Nanny, you will not be charged.

 Will I qualify for a WINZ subsidy?

 You very well might – please call our office on 0800 543 728 to find out.
-Alternatively, you can ring your local WINZ office to discuss your individual situation or click here.
+Alternatively, you can ring your local WINZ office to discuss your individual situation.

 The amount of help you get depends on the number of children in your family and the amount of income you have.
 This will be paid to Kids at Home and will reduce the amount you have to pay.

 Parents in work or training (or in some other circumstances) can get up to 50 hours a week in childcare subsidy.
-WINZ will pay for a family with a “stay-at-home-mum” who is paying for a Nanny a maximum of nine hours per week who meet the income test.
+WINZ will pay for a family with a “stay-at-home-mum” a maximum of nine hours per week who meet the income test.